ynyheim/ColorMix/doc/enhancing-code-readability-in-code.md

 Here are my tips for improving the appearance and code readability in Code:

-**Use a monospaced font supporting font ligatures.** The font used in the editor is probably just as important as color themes when it comes to code readability.
+> **Use a monospaced font supporting font ligatures.** The font used is probably just as important as the color theme when it comes to code readability.

 If you haven't already switched to a monospaced font supporting font ligatures, please do so now and see for yourself.
 I personally use [FiraCode](https://github.com/tonsky/FiraCode) as my font of choice.

-My Code `settings.json` contains:
+Relevant configuration in `settings.json`:

 ``` json
   "editor.fontFamily": "'FiraCode-Light'",
   "editor.fontLigatures": true,
 ```

-**Prefer naked code.** Turn off *everything* which distracts code readability.
+> **Prefer naked code.** Turn off *everything* which distracts code readability.
 I do not need or want to see the number of references for a given type or version control information (such as Git author) injected into the code (this information is most likely always available from a keystroke command anyway).

-For me this includes:
+For me this means:

 - Turning off **References Code Lens for C#** (I do keep the Test Code Lens on)
 - Turning off **Navigation breadcrumbs** in the editor header area